Worldwide Guide to Women in Leadership

 2004-08 Speaker of the National Assembly Marcella Liburd, St. Kitts and Nevis

-Before 1999 Assistant Secretary of the Labour Party, and nominated Senator in the Unicameral Legislature 1999-2004 and Deputy Speaker, until her appointment as Presiding Officer.
-She is the only female member.
+Before 1999 Assistant Secretary of the Labour Party, and nominated Senator in the UniCámaral Legislature 1999-2004 and Deputy Speaker, until her appointment as Presiding Officer.
+She was the only female member.
+Elected MP in 2010 and appointed Minister of Health, Social Services, Community Development, Culture and Gender Affairs.

 2004 Acting Speaker of the House of Assembly Trusty Gina, Swaziland (11.
 03-11.05)